keith-manville/codex-security-enterprise-pilot/README.md

 ## Disclaimer

-This repository is a candidate-created evaluation and demonstration project.
+This repository is a demonstration project.
 It is not an official OpenAI product, reference architecture, or supported implementation.

 ## Status